-In order to heal (integrate) our deeper wounds and lay down the pain we carry from the past, we need to get below the conscious mind.
+In order to heal (integrate) our deeper wounds and lay down the pain we carry from the past, we need to get below the conscious mind and into the deeper regions of the brain.
 We can’t talk our way into healing our deeper wounds because the emotions and sensations and beliefs related to those wounds are not stored in the parts of the brain that do a conscious analysis of our past.
 By slowing down specific movements and impulses related to past wounds and mindfully feeling what arises while connecting to resources, we can access the implicit emotions, sensations and beliefs stuck in the unconscious mind, integrate them into our conscious minds, and stop reacting to the present based on the adaptations to the past.
 This is why I use somatic (body-based) processes for my work with clients.
 And, this is why I use plant medicine as well.

 Brain research in which people are put into a brain imaging machine while on plant medicine or other psychedelics has shown that plant medicine quiets or limits the Default Mode Network (DMN) of the brain.
 One of the functions of the DMN seems to be keeping the gates closed on the unconscious mind.
 Therefore, as you might suspect, plant medicine and somatic processing work quite well together.
 Meditation and mindfulness practices can also stop or “quiet” the DMN from functioning.

 Clients who work with me have the option to work with or without plant medicine.
 I do not provide the plant medicine.